 CPD illustrates the number of activities you currently participate in, which count towards your annual submission.
 Our CPD scheme is wide ranging as we appreciate our members come from all areas of the life sciences, and the development of one member may differ widely from the development of another.

-The annual cost for registration is £15 for RSciTech, £20 for RSci, £30 for CSciTeach and £45 for CSci.
+The annual cost for registration is £15 for RSciTech, £20 for RSci, £25 for CBiol, £45 for CSciTeach and £45 for CSci.
 Please note that this is in addition to the annual membership fee, and that a paid up membership is a requirement of professional registration.
-CBiol is free to members.
 Elections for the registers are quarterly, occurring on the 1st January, April, July, October.
-We recommend you submit your application 6 weeks before election in order for it to be considered in time.
+We recommend you submit your application at least 6 weeks before election in order for it to be considered in time.

 Please note that this suggested timing is based on a straightforward application, and should your submission merit further discussion, it may be postponed until the following election.